rachis-org/news.rachis.org/blog/2025-10-23-q2f-transition.md

 # Announcing `rachis`, a rebrand of the QIIME 2 Framework (Q2F)

-As you may or may not know, the QIIME 2 microbiome data science platform is built on what we call the QIIME 2 Framework (Q2F).
+As you may or may not know, the QIIME 2 microbiome data science platform is built on what was[^was-called] called [the QIIME 2 Framework (Q2F)](https://qiime2.org).
 Q2F provides the general purpose functionality that gives QIIME 2 a lot of its power, including data provenance tracking, the Python API, the artifact class system, the parallel computing framework, the artifact cache, and more.[^q2f-code]

 QIIME 2's amplicon data analysis functionality, for example, builds on Q2F, providing domain-specific analysis tools in the form of plugins.